 Why Choose the Social Work Department at Eastern?

-The Social Work Department at Eastern University has been accredited by the Council on Social Work Education since 1974 (the earliest year available), and has consistently produced successful students within the field of social work.
+The Social Work Department at Eastern University has been accredited by the Council on Social Work Education since 1974, and has consistently produced successful students within the field of social work.
 The Social Work Department trains students to be compassionate and educated social work practitioners that are actively trying to help the poor and oppressed in society.
 The Social Work Department has caring and experienced faculty that successfully prepare students for life in the social work field.

 The Social Work Department requires students to ask difficult questions about society and the people and relationships within it.
 Through small classes and a rigorous environment, students are given the ability to think deeply and critically about problems in society and are asked to begin seeking alternatives to some of these issues.
 With an education from the Social Work Department, students will gain a passion for helping the oppressed and the knowledge needed to bring about change.